 In addition to meeting with Rev. Parks, student club organizers should obtain official recognition by Howard University.
 Official recognition by Howard University is a result of recommendations by the President of the Howard University Student Association, the Director of Student Activities and the approval of the Vice President for Student Affairs.
 Organizations of a religious nature require the recommendation of the Dean of the Chapel.
 Recognition in no way implies University endorsement or sponsorship of such events or activities.
 Recognition simply acknowledges the existence of an organization composed of at least ten (10) Howard University Students, consistent with the objectives and philosophy of the University and meets an expressed need of the students.
-Please review the process for official recognition by Howard University on the Office of Student Activities website (http://www.howard.edu/currentstudents/studentlifeactivities/studentactivities/RecognitionProcess.htm.
+Please review the process for official recognition by Howard University on the Office of Student Activities website Clubs & Organizations | Howard University Student Affairs